mhagiwara/mhagiwara.github.io/content/index.md

 <a name="projects" id="projects"></a>
 ## Projects

+- **Books** - I'm currently working on [Real-World Natural Language Processing](https://www.manning.com/books/real-world-natural-language-processing) with Manning Publications.
+I also co-authored the Japanese book [Natural Language Processing: Basics and Technology (Shoeisha)](http://www.shoeisha.co.jp/book/detail/9784798128528).
+I'm also the lead translator of two O'Reilly books: ["Natural Language Processing in Python"](http://nltk.org/book/) and ["Machine Learning for Hackers"](http://shop.oreilly.com/product/0636920018483.do).

+- **TEASPN** - I'm the lead developer of [TEASPN](https://www.teaspn.org/), a protocol and a framework for integrated writing environments.

-- **Duolingo** - I build and do research for [Duolingo](http://www.duolingo.com/), the most popular language learning app in the world, and [Duolingo English Test](https://englishtest.duolingo.com/), an affordable and accessible English certification test developed by Duolingo.
+- **Duolingo** - I built and worked on research for [Duolingo](http://www.duolingo.com/), the most popular language learning app in the world, and [Duolingo English Test](https://englishtest.duolingo.com/), an affordable and accessible English certification test developed by Duolingo.

 - **Rakuten MA** - [Rakuten MA](https://github.com/rakuten-nlp/rakutenma) is a morphological analyzer for Chinese and Japanese written entirely in JavaScript.

-- **Books** - I co-authored the Japanese book [Natural Language Processing: Basics and Technology (Shoeisha)](http://www.shoeisha.co.jp/book/detail/9784798128528).
-I'm also the lead translator of two O'Reilly books: ["Natural Language Processing in Python"](http://nltk.org/book/) and ["Machine Learning for Hackers"](http://shop.oreilly.com/product/0636920018483.do).

-- **Lojban** - I'm a big fan of the constructed logical language [Lojban](https://mw.lojban.org/) and built some Lojan NLP tools such as: [JavaScript Lojban Parser camxes.js](http://masatohagiwara.net/camxes.js/), [Lojban sentence search engine jufsisku](http://lojban.lilyx.net/jufsisku/), and [Lojban/English translation engine zmifanva](http://lojban.lilyx.net/zmifanva/).

 - **Music** - In my free time, I [create music](https://soundcloud.com/mhagiwara) and play jazz.